motionproto/pf2e-reignmaker/README.md

 If you've enabled the official module, the following things are automatically taken care of:

-* Token Mappings for all companions and structures
+* Token Mappings for structures
-* Weather Sound Effects for rain, rainstorms, blizzard and snow
 * Default and Region combat tracks
 * Rolltable integration for:
     * Kingdom Events
-    * Random Encounters
     * Cult Events

 ### Screenshots